msalemor/assistants-api-dev-training/src/cs-sales-copilot/README.md

 ## Agents

+- **City Agent:** this agent is implemented with an Assistants API that can provide city information.
-- **Sales Agent:** It is implemented with an Assistants API that can perform calculations and can provide the user information customer, sellers, customer orders, and inventory.
+- **Sales Agent:** this ageint is implemented with an Assistants API that can perform calculations and can provide the user information customer, sellers, customer orders, and inventory.
-- **Information Agent:** It is implemented with an Assistant API with function calling to get mock city and weather information.
+- **Information Agent:** this ageint is implemented with GPT with Function Calling and can provide.

 ## Orchestration